-Once a full application has been received by NOAA, an initial administrative review is conducted to determine compliance with requirements and completeness of the application.
-All applications will be evaluated and scored individually in accordance with the assigned weights of the above evaluation criteria by independent peer mail review and/or by independent peer panel review.
+Once an application has been received by NOAA, an initial administrative review is conducted to determine compliance with requirements and completeness of the application.
+Ineligible, incomplete, and/or non-responsive applications may be eliminated from further review.
+NOAA, in its sole discretion, may continue the review process for applications with non-substantive issues that can easily be rectified or cured.
+All applications that pass this initial review will be evaluated and scored individually in accordance with the assigned weights of the above evaluation criteria by independent peer mail review and/or by independent peer panel review.

 Both Federal and non-Federal experts may be used in this process.
 The peer mail reviewers will be several individuals with expertise in the subjects addressed by particular applications.
 Each mail reviewer will see only certain individual applications within his or her area of expertise, and score them individually on a scale of one to five, where scores represent respectively: Excellent (5), Very Good (4), Good (3), Fair (2), Poor (1).
-The merit reviewer applies a rating of 1 - 5 to each criterion and the total score is calculated from the weights.
+The reviewer applies a rating of 1 - 5 to each criterion and the total score is calculated from the weights.
 For example: If the criterion is given 40% weight and the reviewer give this criterion 4 out of 5 then the criterion is scored as a 32.
-(Rating

-= 4 out of 5, Percentage = 40; Total = $4/5 \times 40 = 32$).
+(Rating = 4 out of 5, Percentage = 40; Total = 4/5 X 40 = 32).
 Each criterion is scored in the same way.
 All scores are added together and the final score falls into the below ratings:

 Rating: 5 Excellent = 100 - 90; 4 Very Good = 89 - 80; 3 Good = 79 - 70; 2 Fair = 69 - 60 and 1 Poor = 59 and below.
+Applications receiving a scores of 70 or higher will be sent forward to a panel review.

-The peer panel will comprise 5 to 8 individuals, with each individual having expertise in a separate area, so that the panel, as a whole, covers a range of scientific expertise.
+This peer panel will comprise several individuals, with each individual having expertise in a separate area, so that the panel, as a whole, covers a range of scientific expertise.
 The panel will have access to all mail reviews of proposals and will use the mail review in discussion and evaluation of the entire slate of proposals.
-All proposals will be evaluated and scored individually.
+All proposals rated 70 and above will be evaluated and scored individually by the panelists.
 The peer panel shall rate the proposals using the evaluation criteria and scores provided above and used by the mail reviewers.
-The individual peer panelists' scores shall be averaged for each application and presented to the Program Manager.
+The individual peer panelists' scores for each application will be presented to the Program Manager to create a rank order.
+Only the panel scores shall be used to rank each proposal.
 No consensus advice will be given by the independent peer mail review or the review panel.

-The Program Manager will neither vote or score applications as part of the independent peer panel nor participate in discussion of the merits of the applications.
-Those applications receiving an average panel score of ''Fair" or ''Poor" will not be given further consideration, and applicants will be notified of non-selection.
+The Program Manager will neither vote or score applications as part of the independent peer review panel nor participate in discussion of the merits of the applications other than to ask questions.
+Those applications receiving an average panel score of ''Fair'' or ''Poor'' will not be given further consideration, and applicants will be notified of non-selection.

-For the applications scored by the reviewers as either "Excellent," "Very Good," or "Good", the Program Manager will (a) create a ranking of the applications to be recommended for funding using the average panel scores (b) determine the total duration of funding for each application; and (c) determine the amount of funds available for each application subject to the availability of fiscal year funds.
+For the applications scored by the reviewers as either "Excellent," "Very Good," or "Good", the Program Manager will (a) create a ranking of the applications for both regions to be recommended for funding based on panel scores (b) determine the total duration of funding for each application; and (c) determine the amount of funds available for each application subject to the availability of fiscal year funds.
 Awards may not necessarily be made in rank order.
 In addition, applications rated by the panel as either "Excellent," "Very Good," or "Good" that are not funded in the current fiscal period, may be considered for funding in another fiscal period without having to repeat the competitive review process.